 7. What is WWF doing to protect Bristol Bay?

 WWF has been partnering with in-region organizations to build community and village support and a longer-term branding initiative to support a sustainable economy into the future.
-WWF has also played a key role in educating the US government about how important Bristol Bay is to Alaska and the rest of the U.S.
+WWF has also advocated with the US government about how important Bristol Bay is to Alaska and the rest of the U.S.

 8. What can I do to help protect Bristol Bay?